-January 27, 2010: Steve Jobs publicly shows off the iPad for the first time.
+January 27, 2010: After months of rumors and speculation, Steve Jobs publicly shows off the iPad for the first time.

 Aside from the name, which some people joke sounds like a female sanitary product, the iPad immediately earns critical acclaim.
 “The last time there was this much excitement over a tablet, it had some commandments written on it,” The Wall Street Journal quips.

 When it goes on sale, the iPad quickly becomes Apple’s fastest-selling new product ever.

 Although it was released after the iPhone, the iPad actually predated it as an R&D project.
 An iPad prototype existed as far back as 2004.
 At that time, Apple was trying to figure out its multitouch technology for the project that eventually yielded the iPhone.

 Tablets appealed to Jobs’ love of simplicity, and to Apple design chief Jony Ive’s love of minimalism.
 Jobs liked the idea of tablets since first hearing about the Dynabook, a concept dreamed up in 1968 by Xerox PARC (and later Apple) engineer Alan Kay.